shreyash1505/Aspect-Based-Sentiment-Analysis/README.md

 # Aspect Based Sentiment Analysis
-#### specify the correct training and development file names in tester.py
+  - **specify the correct training and development file names in tester.py**

-# Description of the project
 ## Introduction
 The goal of the project is to design a classifier to predict aspect-based polarities of opinions in sentences.
 The polarity labels are positive, negative and neutral.